Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

-- Eat high-fiber foods to help you have regular bowel movements.
-Extra fiber may help decrease your risk of forming new diverticula and of developing diverticulitis.
-Diverticulitis is a painful condition that occurs when the pockets along your colon become inflamed or infected.
-You do not need to avoid nuts, seeds, corn, or popcorn.
+A diverticulosis diet includes high-fiber foods.
+High-fiber foods help you have regular bowel movements.
+Extra fiber may decrease your risk of forming new diverticula (small pockets) in your intestine.
+A high-fiber diet may also help prevent diverticulitis.
+Diverticulitis is a painful condition that occurs when diverticula become inflamed or infected.
+You do not need to avoid nuts, seeds, corn, or popcorn while you are on a diverticulosis diet.

-- Most adults need 20 to 35 grams of fiber each day.
-With diverticulosis, you may need 6 to 10 grams more than this amount each day.
-Ask your caregiver or dietitian how much fiber you should have.
+You may need 25 to 35 grams of fiber each day.
+Ask your dietitian or healthcare provider how much fiber you should have.
 Increase your intake of fiber slowly.
 When you eat more fiber, you may have gas and feel bloated.
-You may need to take a fiber supplement if you are not getting enough fiber from food.
-Drink at least 2 to 3 liters (8 to 12 cups) of liquid each day as you increase the fiber in your diet.
+You may need to take a fiber supplement if you do not get enough fiber from food.
+Drink plenty of liquids as you increase the fiber in your diet.
+Your dietitian or healthcare provider may recommend 8 eight-ounce cups or more each day.
+Ask which liquids are best for you.

 Which foods are high in fiber?